AtticusFinchIPH/atticus-social/README.md

 You can also change other environment variables as you like or leave as default.

 ### Run application
-First way:
+- First way:
-Start backend in cmd: $ npm run server => Now, your server will start at your localhost in port 5000 as my default.
+Start backend in cmd: `$ npm run server` => Now, your server will start at your localhost in port 5000 as my default.
-Start frontend in cmd: $ cd frontend && npm start => Your frontend start at localhost in port 3000 as default of create-react-app.
+Start frontend in cmd: `$ cd frontend && npm start` => Your frontend start at localhost in port 3000 as default of create-react-app.
-Second way:
+- Second way:
-I installed globally a npm package name [Concurrently](https://www.npmjs.com/package/concurrently) to run simultaneously server and client side (in dev mode).
-You can install it globally like me or locally into this project only, Then you can use this single command to run both server and client side:
+I installed globally an npm package name [Concurrently](https://www.npmjs.com/package/concurrently) to run simultaneously server and client side (in dev mode).
+You can install it globally like me or locally into this project only.
+Then you can use this single command to run both server and client side:
-npm start
-$ npm start
+`$ npm start`